 The Dangers and Symptoms of Percocet Abuse

 In order to achieve or maintain intense euphoria, many individuals will constantly increase the prescribed dosage of Percocet.
 In fact, looking for the drug may turn into a time-consuming process.
 Percocet abusers usually inject the drug or mix it with alcohol to heighten the effect.
 However, if combined with alcohol, tranquilizers or sleeping pills, Percocet may cause difficulty in breathing or loss of consciousness.
-It is important to note that seniors should exercise extreme caution when using the drug as they tend be more sensitive to the drug's side effects.
-If taken in large doses, the Acetomenophen contained in Percocet can cause kidney and liver problems and gastrointestinal bleeding.
+It is important to note that seniors should exercise extreme caution when using the drug as they tend be more sensitive to the drug’s side effects.
+If taken in large doses, the Acetomenophen contained in Percocet can cause liver problems and gastrointestinal bleeding.
 Symptoms of Percocet addiction include: